CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 Note that the user must provide a bathymetry field for using these grounding schemes.
-It is suggested to have a bathymetry field with water depths larger than 5 m that represents well shallow water regions such as the Laptev Sea and the East Siberian Sea.
+It is suggested to have a bathymetry field with water depths larger than 5 m that represents well shallow water (less than 30 m) regions such as the Laptev Sea and the East Siberian Sea.

 Seabed stress based on the mean thickness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~